Controlling incremental technical debt

 Organizations are more likely to gain control of their legacy technical debt portfolio if they begin by controlling the formation of incremental technical debt, and its transformation into legacy technical debt.
 A metaphor might make this clear:

-If you find yourself in a sinking rowboat, bailing out some of the water is a good idea.
-It might even be necessary in the short term.
+If you find yourself in a sinking rowboat, bailing out at least some of the water is a good idea, and it might be necessary in the short term.
 But at some point, fixing the leaks where the water comes in is advisable.
-Unless you address the existing leaks, and prevent new ones from forming, your fate is sealed.
-You’ll spend increasing portions of your time, energy, and resources bailing out your leaky rowboat.
-You’ll spend declining portions of your time, energy, and resources rowing the boat towards your objective.
-And when you do devote some time and energy to rowing towards your objective, you’ll find the rowing surprisingly difficult.
-The boat’s leaks make it ride lower in the water.
-And because you must propel not only the boat and its payload, but also the dead weight of the water in the bottom of the boat.
+Unless you address the leaks that already exist, and prevent new ones from forming as the rowboat ages, your fate is sealed.
+You’ll spend increasing portions of your time, energy, and resources bailing out your leaky rowboat, and declining portions of your time, energy, and resources rowing the boat towards your objective.
+And when you do devote some time and energy to rowing towards your objective, you’ll find the rowing surprisingly difficult, because the boat is lower in the water, and because you must propel not only the mass of the boat and its payload, but also the dead weight of the water in the bottom of the boat.

 In this metaphor, legacy technical debt is the water in the bottom of the boat, and incremental technical debt is the water coming in through the leaks.
 The leaks are the proximate “causes” of technical debt.
 The root causes of the leaks are the root causes of technical debt.